 For a 401k, the employee is the primary contributor to account.
 Some employers will match contributions, but not a requirement.
 Even if they match in given year, an employer can suspend matching in future years.
-Your contributions are completely vested right away, but employer contributions can have vesting requirements such as having to work a minimum amount of years.
+Your contributions are wholly vested right away, but employer contributions can have vesting requirements such as having to work a minimum amount of years.

-There are certain circumstances where there are penalty free withdrawals like for hardship but most early withdrawals will cost you.
+There are certain circumstances where there are penalty-free withdrawals like for hardship, but most early withdrawals will cost you.

-Tradeline is industry term for an account or line of credit.
+Tradeline is an industry term for an account or line of credit.
 If you Google tradelines all the top result are marketplaces for trade lines or credit accounts.
 So why would you buy a line of credit?

-Yes, this is some shady shit and we do not recommend this.
+Yes, this is some shady shit, and we do not recommend this.
 There are many other ways to increase your credit.
-Try applying for a secure credit card or use a third-party rent reporting service so your on time rent payments count towards your credit.
+Try applying for a secure credit card or use a third-party rent reporting service, so your on-time rent payments count towards your credit.

 As for the second question, if you are planning on traveling soon, there isn’t a need to put your vacation savings into an investing account.
-Any short term savings are better off in a checking or savings account.
+Any short-term savings are better off in a checking or savings account.

 Get our best stuff in your inbox:

 So I stopped my contribution to my 403b today (teacher) because the returns on it sucked a bag of dicks.
 I was getting guaranteed 3% and paying fees, which I’m confident I can improve upon by managing my investments myself.
-The money I’ve contributed thus far is less than $3,000 and I’ve been putting into it for a while.
-I’d like to roll it over into something else but the company I have the 403b with, Great American) hits me with MASSIVE fees if I move the money before the contract with them is up and I can’t move that money to anything other than another 403b according to the IRS.
+The money I’ve contributed thus far is less than $3,000, and I’ve been putting into it for a while.
+I’d like to roll it over into something else, but the company I have the 403b with, Great American) hits me with MASSIVE fees if I move the money before the contract with them is up, and I can’t move that money to anything other than another 403b according to the IRS.
 All that to say, I am willing to just cut my ties with that money for now, still have it in my tiny portfolio but just stop funding it.